An evening of Light Painting

 Light painting is pretty easy to do and after a bit of practice you’ll be surprised at what you can create.
 All you need is a torch, a DSLR camera, a tripod and a remote trigger.
 I pop my camera on the tripod and set it to the ‘bulb’ function.
 This enables the user to manually control long exposures.
 I open the aperture up fully and switch the lens to manual focus.
 I then take several test shots to ensure everything in focus and to work out where the edge of the FOV (Field Of View) is.
 I usually then position markers at these points to mark the edges of my imaginary page.

 It’s then a simple process of opening the shutter and painting the air with your torch.
 The more you practice the better you’ll get!
 Here’s some of the Light Paintings I created during the hour.
+You can see my collection of Light Painting photos on my Flickr page here.

 Here is last nights effort…